RaphaelS1/RSmisc/README.md

 ## What is RSMisc?

-Miscellaneous helper functions in R that I've found useful and use repeatedly
+Miscellaneous helper functions in R that I've found useful and use repeatedly.

 ## Installation